 BE A PART OF OUR NATION'S FUTURE HISTORY!!!
 DEMONSTRATE GREATNESS AMONG BRETHREN WHO ARE PART OF THE NATION'S OLDEST FRATERNITY.

 And all you have to do is ask one...that's it.
 It's that simple.

 But we know that there are many questions about Freemasonry and how to become a Mason.
 Here are some frequently asked questions about our Craft.
-We would also invite you to visit "Ask A Freemason".
+We would also invite you to visit us before one of our meetings for fellowship and dinner.
 Or, if you have further questions, contact St John's through our Brother Secretary.

 What is Freemasonry?